Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Conclusion

 \paragraph{Improved Decision Making} CIs help quantify the uncertainty in risk estimates, thereby offering a more nuanced understanding of a model's capabilities.
 By conducting this neutral comparison study and thereby identifying a selection of well-performing methods, we hope that stakeholders can improve their data-driven decision making by taking the uncertainty of risk estimates into account.

 \paragraph{Generalizability} Due to the exploratory nature of our research, we did not perform confirmatory analyses.
-Furthermore, our study did not include hyperparameter tuning or the use of boosting algorithms or neural networks, methods that are essential to modern machine learning practice.
-This was due to the high costs of these methods, which made their inclusion computationally infeasible.
-A possible risk of this work is therefore that our results might be generalized to such situations for which it is not justified based on our experiment.
+Furthermore, even though we considered hyperparameter tuning of both deep neural networks and boosting algorithms, the investigation was limited in scope due to its computational burden.
+A possible risk of this work is therefore that our results might be generalized to such situations for which it is not justified based on our experiments.
 We still hope that by narrowing down the set of applicable methods, we pave the way to more focused comparison studies in the future that go beyond those limitations.}

 \acks{ The authors of this work take full responsibility for its content.
 Hannah Schulz-Kümpel is supported by the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education and Research, and was partially supported by DFG grants BO3139/7 and BO3139/9-1 to ALB.
 Sebastian Fischer is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 460135501 (NFDI project MaRDI).
 Roman Hornung is supported by DFG grant HO6422/1-3.
 With the exception of T. Nagler, all authors were additionally supported by the Federal Statistical Office of Germany within the cooperation “Machine Learning in Official Statistics”.
 This work has been carried out by making use of Wyoming’s Advanced Research Computing Center, on its Beartooth Compute Environment (\url{https://doi.org/10.15786/M2FY47}).
-The authors gratefully acknowledge the computational and data resources provided by Wyoming’s Advanced Research Computing Center (\url{https://www.uwyo.edu/arcc/}).}
+The authors gratefully acknowledge the computational and data resources provided by Wyoming’s Advanced Research Computing Center (\url{https://www.uwyo.edu/arcc/}).} We would also like to acknowledge the use of the Derecho system (\url{https://doi.org/10.5065/qx9a-pg09}) supported by the NSF National Center for Atmospheric Research (NCAR) at the NSF NCAR-Wyoming Supercomputing Center, sponsored by the National Science Foundation and the State of Wyoming.

 0.2in

 \counterwithin{figure}{section} \counterwithin{table}{section} \addtocontents{toc}{ }